How Long Does It Take for Water to Digest? What Happens in Our Stomach?

 Can I drink water on an empty stomach?

 Drinking water on an empty stomach helps eliminate waste in the large intestines.
 However, drinking too much water on an empty stomach increases cellular liquid, causing a reduction in mineral concentration in compartments.
-This can lead to a low metabolic proportion, which causes aging, diabetes, high BP, heart diseases, and cancer.
+This can lead to a low metabolic proportion, which causes aging, diabetes, high BP, heart disease, and cancer.

 How much water do I need to take to have a full bladder?